Legend of the Mountain: Release

+Legend in the Mountain was released in April 1979.
+The films distributor, First Films, cut out a full hour of the running time.
+It was initially released in Taiwan cut down to a 112-minute runtime.
+This version was for a long time the most widely circulated on home video.
+Taiwanese film critic said it performed poorly at the local box office.
+After the film won awards at the Golden Horse Film Festival, it was re-released in its extended form fourteen months later in Taiwan.
+The extended version was also screened at Film Festivals outside of Taiwan.

-Legend of the Mountain was released in 1979.
-The film was also shown at the 1979 Festival of Festivals in Toronto.
+Legend in the Mountain was screened at the 1979 Festival of Festivals in Toronto.

 Reception

+Earlier Eastern reception had Hong Kong film critic Sek Kei described the film as "further exposing King Hu's tendency toward loose structures," going on to say the version he viewed as "chaotic and without order."
+Liu Senyao of Dianying shenghuo wrote in 1984 that Legend of the Mountain had a "weak and loose plot structure" that was "simply intolerable!"

 From contemporary English reviews, Richard Labonte of the Ottawa Citizen described the film as an "intellectual challenge" and as "three hours of film which never drags" and that it was "structured with a rigid formalism which allows for no spontaneity at all and is also a unique treat, for those who can adapt to a slow and mannered Eastern style rather than the fast-paced and action-packed style of most Western films."

 Review aggregator website Rotten Tomatoes retrospectively gave the film an approval rating of 100% based on 7 reviews from western critics, and an average rating of 8.3/10.